CyrylG/CV/README.md

 - Developed full-stack applications using a comprehensive array of technologies and frameworks, including JavaScript, Express, React, Node, MongoDB, Jest, Cypress, Ruby, Sinatra, PostgreSQL, and RSpec and demonstrated proficiency in OOP, TDD and version control.
 - Collaborated effectively in team environments to deliver projects utilising agile methodologies that involved stand-ups, planning sessions, sprints, pair-programming and retrospectives to enhance teamwork and clear communication.

-#### Civil Engineering at City, University of London (September 2018 - July 2022)
+#### City, University of London (September 2018 - July 2022)

-- My dissertation dealt with the internal stability of reinforcement cages under self-weight.
-Whilst working on this dissertation I learnt how to use new software to model reinforcement cages and had to effectively research a niche topic.
+- BEng (Hons) Civil Engineering - 2.1
+- Was first introduced to coding via Matlab
+- Learned to use various software in short space of time

 <!-- #### Any other qualifications